Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

  * Students should receive an '😎' if all work is done in the team branch, commit messages provide extensive depth regarding changes, and the student actively engages in and/or initiates a team review and discussion.

 * Using the GitHub issue tracker
+  * 😞 = do not use the issue tracker
+  * 😕 = occasionally use the issue tracker, issue descriptions are confusing
+  * 😐 = use the issue tracker, but will still **occasionally** use slack or other communication, issue descriptions occasionally confusing
+  * 😃 = use the issue tracker, issue descriptions not as in depth as they should be
+  * 😎 = use the issue tracker, issue descriptions are in depth and clear

 * Assigning team members to issues in the GitHub issue tracker